CMihai99/fyndro/README.md

 ├── categories.html
 ├── code-of-conduct.html
 ├── contributing.html
+├── cookie-policy.html
 ├── help.html
 ├── index.html
+├── privacy-policy.html
+├── terms-of-use.html
-├── privacy.html
+├── top-50.html
-└── terms.html
+└── tsconfig.json
 ```

+In the `Documentation` folder there is the documentation available in 12 languages.

 <a id="dependencies"><h2>Dependencies</h2></a>

 - **Bootstrap**.
 Andro is built on the Bootstrap 5 library and fully supports it.

-- **JQuery 3.5.1**.
-Andro uses JQuery for additional Bootstrap 5 functionality.

 - **Google Fonts**.
-Andro is mostly built using the Arial font, however, there are a handful of others used in the process.
+By default, Andro is mostly built using the Arial font, however, there are multiple others used.

 <a id="browser-support"><h2>Browser support</h2></a>

 At the moment, we aim to support all major web browsers.
-Any issue in any of the browsers listed below <a href="https://github.com/CMihai99/andro/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBug%5D" target="_blank">should be reported as a bug</a>:
+Any issue in any of the browsers listed below <a href="https://github.com/CMihai99/andro/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBug%5D">should be reported as a bug</a>:

 - Microsoft Edge 14+
 - Chrome (Current - 1) and Current versions